We're sorry, but this program is over. The last meeting was Friday, July 2, 2021.

 CREATIVE WRITING: BEGINNING

-Tap into your creative side and into the power of words to share your writings, as well as to give and receive positive feedback.
+Tap into your creative side.
+Tap into the power of words.
+Tap into ZOOM to share your writings, as well as to give and receive positive feedback.
 Writing can be cathartic, healing, a form of self expression and more.
-Experience responding to a variety of different kinds of writing with Joan Pearse.
+Experience responding to a variety of different kinds of writing.
+Instructor Joan Pearse facilitates.
 If you are new to the group, please bring a sampling of your writing to share in 5 minutes or less.
 Some writing occurs in class.

 BOOK CLUB: NONFICTION DIALOGUE